Bayunova28/Iowa_Liquor_Sales/README.md

 * <b>Sale dollars</b> : total cost of liquor order (number of bottles multiplied by the state bottle retail)
 * <b>Volume sold liters</b> : total volume of liquor ordered in liters. (i.e. (Bottle Volume (ml) x Bottles Sold)/1,000)
 * <b>Volume sold gallons</b> : total volume of liquor ordered in gallons. (i.e. (Bottle Volume (ml) x Bottles Sold)/3785.411784)

-## Inspiration
-* How much the selling price of liquor at Des Moines?
-* How much the selling price category of coffee liqueurs?
-* How much the selling price of liquor at Nevada and Washington?
-* How much the selling price of liquor at Oakland and Washington?
-* How much the selling price category of Triple Sec?
-* How much the selling price of liquor at Washington?